 Research shows that the more REM sleep you get, the better you will be at creative and effective problem-solving.
 Even mid-day naps help with problem-solving skills and mental clarity, which is why so many companies are including opportunities for R&R in the workplace.

-This means you need to make your bedtime or nap time as relaxing as possible (studies show that imitating sounds and feelings related to nature or the womb are the best ways to kick your relaxing instincts into high gear).
+This means you need to make your bedtime or nap time as relaxing as possible (studies show that imitating sounds and feelings related to the nature of the womb are the best ways to kick your relaxing instincts into high gear).

-Also, this Dormio app works wonders on helping you to fall asleep quickly and soundly, check out this funny video about it:
+Also, this Dormio app works wonders in helping you to fall asleep quickly and soundly.